 We tried out a really neat experiment this past weekend using candy canes!
-I got the idea from Beth’s Christmas Crafts for Kids eBook.
-(You can read my review of the book here).
-Anyway, for this fizzing candy canes experiment, you will just need candy canes, baking soda, vinegar, and food coloring.
+For this fizzing candy canes experiment, you will just need candy canes, baking soda, vinegar, and food coloring.
 Your kids are gonna love this experiment!

 The candy canes did not do much while the baking soda and vinegar bubbled from the reaction.
 So we wanted to see what would happen if we let it sit for an hour.
 We tried it out, and here is what it looked like…